sporto/elm-tutorial/signals/mailboxes.md

 `main` now maps the output signal from our __mailbox__ to the view.
 But we also pass the __mailbox address__ to the view as the first argument, we do this through partial application `(view mb.address)`.

+### Conclusion

+Mailbox are a communication hub for receving messages from our UI and broadcasting them to othe parts of our application.
+A mailbox will become an integral building block for creating a web application.